 At the very very end Miyoko completing her flag collection and her parents surviving the bus crash.
 Due to Bernkastel's intervention also saving her from the orphanage.

 Like one of the comments on Dear You — Bond video says: "The world decided that they had to die.
 They told the world to go fuck itself."

 The properly named "Kokoroiyashi-hen", aka Heart Healing Chapter.
 It's even post Kai.

 Rena confessing her feelings for Keiichi in the last OVA.
 Rival shippers may not find it cute, but the scene certainly is both cute and funny (Rika shows her dislike of romance), with all the blushing.

 The alternate ending, Miotsukushi-hen also has this really sweet scene where Keiichi, in answering an interrogation by Rika, recounts how he gained forgiveness from one of the girls he shot at with his model gun and then goes further and lets Rika know that he remembers when she forgave him for what he did in Onikakushi-hen.
-The scene that ensues brought both Rika and this troper to tears.
+The scene that ensues brought Rika to tears.

 The last Kira OVA features a much younger Rika who somehow ended up in the present.
 The scenes between her and Hanyuu are absolutely heartwarming.
 Especially the part where Hanyuu tried to keep the younger Rika from going home to all the cycles of despair that would await her.
 Younger Rika's response?
 She was willing to go home because she wanted to see Hanyuu again.
 Cue "awwwws."